indique/n/README.md

 It supplies the package [elm-bounded-nat](https://package.elm-lang.org/packages/lue-bird/elm-bounded-nat/latest/) with shortened names.

-A natural number type is build like this:
+A natural number type could be build like this:

 ```elm
 module N exposing (..)